-SummaCare’s Mission is to work with providers, members, and employers to provide a comprehensive community-focused health plan that maximizes service and choice.
-We are committed to a thorough and effective Quality Management Program that follows the principles of Continuous Quality Improvement.
-Each year we strive to improve the care and services that our members receive.
+SummaCare provides a high-quality, low-cost comprehensive, community-focused health plan that maximizes service with our integrated health system and choice to our providers, members and employers.
+We are committed to a thorough and effective Quality Management Program that follows the principles of Continuous Quality Improvement to improve the care and services members receive.